BSEd in Exercise and Sport Science

 Minimum Eligibility Criteria

-- Overall minimum GPA of 2.75 (a 2.75 GPA may not be competitive for a given application cycle)
+- Minimum GPA of 3.25 Overall and in Area VI (a 3.25 Overall and Area VI GPA may not be competitive for a given application cycle)

 - One Area I-III course in-progress